Overview

 75% → 5.625 bars

 The issue is that it will never actually hit anyone.
-It cannot be combo'd into and can only catch grounded opponents.
+It can only catch grounded opponents.
 A full second startup.
 Good for memes and maybe for punishing certain raw Supers on the ground.
 Don't bother otherwise.

 Colors